-- A. Commodities, er Services or Construction with an estimated cost within the thresholds for Tiers 2 and 3 in Section 3.2 shall be procured by competitive, written Quotations.
-In the Solicitation for the written Quotations, the requested Commodities, er Services or Construction must be adequately described on a consistent basis to assure a liketo-like comparison among Vendors. - For Purchases within the threshold for Tier 2, only one (1) written Quotation must be obtained for each Purchase unless the Procurement Management Department determines that additional Quotations are warranted to ensure the County is receiving a fair and competitive price for the Commodities, or Services or Construction. - 2.
+- A. Commodities, Services or Construction with an estimated cost within the thresholds for Tiers 2 and 3 in Section 3.2, and revenue-generating contracts with an estimated revenue within the thresholds for Tiers 2 and 3 in Section 3.2, shall be procured by competitive, written Quotations.
+In the Solicitation for the written Quotations, the requested Commodities, Services or Construction must be adequately described on a consistent basis to assure a like-to-like comparison among Vendors. - For Purchases within the threshold for Tier 2, only one (1) written Quotation must be obtained for each Purchase unless the Procurement Management Department determines that additional Quotations are warranted to ensure the County is receiving a fair and competitive price for the Commodities, Services or Construction. - 2.
 For Purchases within the threshold for Tier 3, at least three (3) written Quotations must be obtained for each Purchase.
-In those instances where the securing of three (3) Quotations is not practicable, the Department Director shall provide written justification to the Procurement Management Department that they attempted to obtain written qualifications from at least five (5) qualified Vendors, and then the County Manager or Designee may waive the requirement for three (3) written Quotations.

-- B. Quotations must be provided through email, hand delivered, or faxed on a County approved Quotation form, or in a similar format.
+In those instances where the securing of three (3) Quotations is not practicable, the Department Director shall provide written justification to the Procurement Management Department that they attempted to obtain written qualifications from at least five (5) qualified Vendors, and then the County Manager or Designee may waive the requirement for three (3) written Quotations. - B. Quotations must be provided through email, hand delivered, or faxed on a County approved Quotation form, or in a similar format.
 The Quotation must include a date and be submitted by an authorized representative of the Vendor. - C. All Vendors providing Quotations must have the required expertise and capability to perform the work or supply the Services and/or Commodities.
-In determining if a Vendor has the capability to perform the work or supply the Commodities. er Services or Construction, consideration may be given to the Vendor's geographic proximity to the County for future ease of delivery, mobilization, or customer support after a Purchase.
+In determining if a Vendor has the capability to perform the work or supply the Commodities, Services or Construction, consideration may be given to the Vendor's geographic proximity to the County for future ease of delivery, mobilization, or customer support after a Purchase.
 The Responsible Vendor with the lowest Responsive Bid, who is capable of performing the Services or supplying the Commodities shall be Awarded the Contract or Purchase Order, as applicable. - D. Noticing of Requests for Quotation shall not require a newspaper ad.

-4.3 Tier 7: Written Quotations (not to exceed \$300,000).
+4.3 Tier 7: Written Quotations.